telekosmos/phonegap-res/README.md

-# phonegap-splash
+# phonegap-res

-Automatic splash screen generator for PhoneGap.
-Create a splash screen (2208x2208) once in the www folder of your phonegap project and use phonegap-splash to automatically crop and copy it for all the platforms your project supports (currenty works with iOS and Android).
+Automatic splash screen & icon generator for PhoneGap.
+Create a splash screen (2208x2208) & icon (1024x1024) once in the www folder of your phonegap project and use phonegap-res to automatically crop and copy it for all the platforms your project supports (currenty works with iOS and Android).

 ### Installation

-    sudo npm install -g phonegap-splash
+    sudo npm install -g phonegap-res

 ### Usage

-Create a ```splash.png``` file in the www folder of your phonegap project and run:
+Create a ```splash.png``` & ```icon.png``` file in the www folder of your phonegap project and run:

-    phonegap-splash
+    phonegap-res

 ### Requirements